 Reports in Shared space have all the features of non-shared reports, including audiences and schedules.
 However, there are two differences when working with reports in Shared space compared to standard tenant reports:

-- Available in all tenants settings.
+- Available in all tenants setting.
 If enabled, the report will be made available to all tenants.
 If this is not set, the report will be available only in the shared space.
-This is indicated in the Shared column in the list of all reports.
+This is indicated by the Shared space indicator in the list of all reports.

 - Some audience types might not be available in the shared space.